Tymek/Cz/src/content/2022-01-25_messenger-gradient/index.md

 ## Summary

-This is gorgous! &hellip;but it took a while.
+This is gorgous!
+Splendid! &hellip;but it took a while.
 And the lesson for all the managers, decision makers, designers and developers is: it takes time to create something applealing.